vinothkumarc2805/IRISH/README.md

 # deploy-ml-model-flask
- deploy your ml model using flask
+ deploy your ml model using flask vinoth